-A separate rotary battery switch is provided for each battery.
+Separate rotary battery switches (port side of cockpit) are provided for each battery.
 In addition, a parallel switch is provided at each helm to enable you to start the engines using all engine batteries in the event that engine battery power is low.